-During the most recently completed financial year ended September 30, 2013, the following individuals were NEOs of the Corporation:
+During the most recently completed financial year ended September 30, 2014, the following individuals were NEOs of the Corporation:

-- Grant A. Edey, President and Chief Executive Officer of the Corporation; and - K. Bruce Gooding, Chief Financial Officer of the Corporation following his appointment on June 1, 2011.
+- Grant A. Edey, President and Chief Executive Officer of the Corporation; and - K. Bruce Gooding, Chief Financial Officer.

 Objectives of the Compensation Program